Ralpina/Orchis-Target-Capture/README.md

 # Project description (Orchis-Target-Capture)

 This repository contains Shell scripts and R scripts for the the analysis of target capture data (Angiosperms353 baits) for populations of Orchis from a hybrid zone (O. militaris, O. purpurea and their hybrids, including some individuals of O. anthropophora and O. simia).
+The related manuscript is in preparation (Gargiulo R. et al.).

 # Table of contents
 -Directory description